Towards Plausible Graph Anonymization: Graph Recovery

+Next, we investigate how to concretely determine whether an edge in an anonymized graph is fake given its plausibility, such that the adversary can recover the original graph from the anonymized one.

+\autoref{fig:facebook_kDa_100_dist_hist} and \autoref{fig:facebook_rest_dist_hist} depict the histograms of both fake and original edges' plausibility in anonymized NO dataset (by both $k$-DA and SalaDP).
+We see that both follow a Gaussian distribution with different means and standard deviations.
+Similar results are observed on Enron and SNAP datasets.

-Given that a general population (plausibility of all edges) consists of a mixture of two subpopulations (plausibility of fake and original edges) with each one following a Gaussian distribution, we can fit the general population with a Gaussian mixture model (GMM).
-With the fitted GMM, we can obtain each edge's posterior probability of being fake or original given its plausibility.
-If the former is higher than the latter, then we predict the edge to be fake, and vice versa (MAP estimation).
-This means, GMM and MAP estimation provide us with an optimal approach for determining whether an edge is fake given the observed data.
-Moreover, fitting GMM does not require any prior knowledge on which edges are fake and which are original, meaning that the process is unsupervised.
+Given that the general population (plausibility of all edges) consists of a mixture of two subpopulations (plausibility of fake and original edges) with each one following a Gaussian distribution, we can fit the general population with a Gaussian mixture model (GMM).
+With the fitted GMM, we can obtain each edge's posterior of being fake or original given its plausibility.
+If the former is higher than the latter, then we predict the edge to be fake, effectively performing a maximum a posteriori (MAP) estimate.
+This means GMM and MAP estimate provide us with a concrete threshold to determine whether an edge is fake given the observed data.

-\textbf{Gaussian mixture model.} To formally define our GMM, we first introduce two random variables, namely $\Fake$ and $\Proxi$. $\Fake$ represents whether an edge is original ($\Fake=0$) or fake ($\Fake=1$), while $\Proxi$ represents the plausibility of an edge.
+\mypara{Gaussian Mixture Model} To formally define our GMM, we first introduce two random variables: $\Fake$ and $\Proxi$. $\Fake$ represents whether an edge is original ($\Fake=0$) or fake ($\Fake=1$), while $\Proxi$ represents the plausibility of an edge.
 The probability density function of our GMM is formally defined as: